Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 🎈 Abuse of both for hollow promises and sandcastles is more frequent than in other industries.

-👯 Both don't rely solely on generations of experience and picked masterminds but on teams of versatile professionals and pundits (with a hierarchy or not).
+👯 Both don't rely solely on picked masterminds but on teams of professionals and pundits with varying competence (with or without hierarchy).

 </td><td valign="bottom">
   <a href="https://en.wikipedia.org/wiki/A_Pattern_Language"><img src="../../../../_rsc/_img/snap/media/books/A_Pattern_Language-ChrAlexander_et_al-1977.jpg" alt="&nbsp;A Pattern Language"